WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Versions that might not be supported are below iOS 12, iPadOS 13 and macOS 11.

+You can also follow Part 1 to prevent revokes for apps such as scarlet as well!
+Just don't follow Part 2 or Part 3 of the main guide

 ## How does this method work?
 WhySooooFurious DNS Blocker: This is the base of everything.
 This blocks Apple from revoking your enterprise signed apps.
 Preventing them from being revoked permanently.